 - Select a personal anecdote that you can use to provide a storyline for your statement and to provide you with a logical flow.

 - Create a clear outline for your statement using the information that you have selected and ensure that it reflects what the committee will want to see

 - Work hard on your opening line, this is your hook and must be able to draw in the reader and make them want to read more.

 - Ensure that your conclusion ties back to your opening in some way and shows clearly your intention to study with their program.

-- Make sure that everything that you include works towards your aim of being accepted onto the program; if it does not then it should not be in your statement.
+- Make sure that everything that you include works towards your aim of being accepted into the program if it does not then it should not be in your statement.

 - Revise your statement to ensure that it reflects exactly what the committee wants to see in a highly effective manner within their word count.

 What to Avoid in Your Medical Residency Personal Statement Family Medicine

 Writing your FP personal statement or residency personal statement neurology in a way that is going to gain and keep the attention of the reader is very important.
 Impressing them is not going to be easy so you will need to ensure that you avoid all of these common mistakes: